uPortal-Project/uPortal-web-components/@uportal/content-carousel/README.md

 ## Usage as Web Component

 The component requires a type.
-It also allows for a `carousel-height` (in rem units), a `fit-to-container` property which causes it to size to its container (horizontally), and `slick-options`.
+It also allows for a `carousel-height` (in rem units), a `fit-to-container` property which causes it to size to its container (horizontally), `slick-options`, `display-title` to allow or remove the title from the 'alt text' and caption bar, and `display-description` to allow or remove the description from the 'alt text' and caption bar.

 ```html
 <link